SimonBuxx/LogiJS/README.md

+## Please note:

-### Please note: LogiJS development is currently in an indefinite hold in favor of another upcoming project.
+LogiJS development is currently in an indefinite hold in favor of its spiritual successor [Linkuit Studio](https://github.com/SimonBuxx/Linkuit-Studio).
+Linkuit Studio is a logic circuit simulator comparable to LogiJS but running as a native Windows application.

-I am thankful for this huge learning opportunity and all the feedback I got over the years.
-I will be back - with news on this project or another.
--- Simon
+While it still misses some features present in LogiJS, Linkuit Studio is much more stable and maintainable than LogiJS.
+If you like LogiJS, give [Linkuit Studio](https://github.com/SimonBuxx/Linkuit-Studio) a try.

+Issues in this project won't be fixed by me at the moment.
+But thank you to everyone who is sharing their ideas and creating bug reports.

 ## LogiJS - Logic Circuit Simulation
 **https://logijs.com/**